 3. Quality Cream Foaming Net

 This net was one of the recommendations in the Cosme store in the OIOI store in Shibuya.
-Cosme are known for their rankings of Japanese products, and they always seem to find the best, most effective products that everyone loves every year.
+Cosme is known for their rankings of Japanese products, and they always seem to find the best, most effective products that everyone loves every year.
 This net produces a rich and compact foam that is perfect to use with the Shiseido Perfect Whip or the green foam cleanser below.
 You simply put a pea-sized amount onto the wet net and rub it between your hands for a minute or two.
 A thick foam comes out of it and you can easily use only a small amount of the product as it doesn’t lose consistency.
 450 yen (£3.30)

 4. Akaran Essential Water Gel

 This is a product unique to Japan- a gel-like consistency intensely moisturises and leaves perfectly hydrated skin.
 As a moisturiser, only a small amount is needed, and it can be also used all over the skin as a facial mask.
 It is a number 1 Cosme product!
 I have found it to be quite thick so I only use a small amount.
-I have noticed an incredible improvement with the hydration of my skin, and I think this product will be a life-saver in the colder months.
+I have noticed an incredible improvement in the hydration of my skin, and I think this product will be a life-saver in the colder months.
 3400 yen (£25)

 5. Rosette Cleansing Paste